 When an assembly of believers does not fellowship based in love and truth, it easily becomes a gathering based in superficiality and hypocrisy.
 It also ceases to be a light-bearing community for Christ.

-Confrontation is sometimes a matter of integrity and love and a non-negotiable step for those who care about others.
+Confrontation is sometimes a matter of integrity and a non-negotiable step for those who truly care about others.

 In Matthew 7:1-6, Jesus taught the need for caution when getting involved in the lives of others.
 After emphasizing the priority of self-judgment before making any judgments about others, he warned against “casting pearls before swine.”
 In principle, this implies that there are people who are not worthy of confrontation – no doubt partly because they’re not receptive to it.
 But if those people are hurting others, we must confront them to protect others.

 Godly vs. worldly sorrow

 If we choose to confront, we must be able to distinguish between godly and worldly sorrow.
 The biblical text that reveals this difference is II Corinthians 7:8-11.
 Understanding this text will help to protect us from being manipulated or deceived by those who display sorrow without true repentance.
 In these verses, the apostle provides a vivid description of true repentance (i.e. godly sorrow) and exposes the deception of false repentance (i.e. worldly sorrow).